• Skip to primary navigation

 • 2 cups coconut cream full fat

-• 4 tablespoon granulated sweetener of choice or more, to your taste
+• 4 tbsp granulated sweetener of choice or more, to your taste

 Optional